-IX. -LEAVE/LEAVES OF ABSENCE
+IX.
+LEAVE/LEAVES OF ABSENCE

-- A. Bereavement Leave: A Full-Time employee may be excused from work for up to five (5) work days for the death of an immediate family member, as outlined below, and shall be paid his or hertheir regular rate of pay for the scheduled work hours missed.
-In the event of the death of an employee's spouse, registered domestic partner, child, or parent, the employee shall, upon request, be granted five (5) additional days of paid bereavement leave.
-Additional leave may be granted by the employer's supervisor but will be unpaid or will be paid through the utilization of EPL. - B. For purposes of this article only, immediate family is defined to mean spouse, registered domestic partner, child, parents, child, brothers, sisters sibling, motherparent-in-law, father-in-law, grandfather, grandparent, mother-and grandchild. - C. Leave without pay: An employee may be granted a leave of absence without pay at the discretion of the Town Manager.
+- A. Bereavement Leave: A Full-Time employee may be excused from work for up to five (5) work days for the death of an immediate family member, as outlined below, and shall be paid their regular rate of pay for the scheduled work hours missed.
+In the event of the death of an employee's spouse, domestic partner, child, or parent, the employee shall, upon request, be granted five (5) additional days of paid bereavement leave.
+Additional leave may be granted by the employer's supervisor but will be unpaid or will be paid through the utilization of EPL. - B. For purposes of this article only, immediate family is defined to mean spouse, domestic partner, child, parent, sibling, parent-in-law, grandparent, and grandchild. - C. Leave without pay: An employee may be granted a leave of absence without pay at the discretion of the Town Manager.
 Employees who are granted a leave of absence may not accumulate EPL time.

-However, it is the employee's responsibility to manage their EPL, according to their needs.
-Employees may not use EPL before it is accrued; therefore, no advance time will be granted.
-Time off without pay is strongly discouraged, and discouraged and should be an extreme exception.
+However, it is the employee's responsibility to manage their EPL, according to their needs..
+Time off without pay is strongly discouraged and should be an extreme exception.
 EPL not managed properly that results in one or more instances of time off without pay may result in disciplinary action